magento/merchdocs/src/payment/paypal-payments-standard.md

 1. In the left panel, expand **Sales** and choose **Payment Methods**.

-1. If your Magento installation has multiple websites, stores, or views, set **Store View** to the store view where you want to apply this configuration.
+1. If your Commerce installation has multiple websites, stores, or views, set **Store View** to the store view where you want to apply this configuration.

 1. In the **Merchant Location** section, select the **Merchant Country** where your business is located.